-The Capitol and Judge Edwin Crocker’s art gallery in Sacramento were the only two buildings in the west to display these tiles.
-In an article dated November 28, 1873, the Sacramento Daily Union reported, “The advantages claimed for these tiles are that they are far more beautiful and from twenty to fifty per cent cheaper than marble; so durable that it is said they are ultimately cheaper than a common wooden flooring, having in England stood fifty years’ constant wear without any perceptible difference in their appearance….”
+The Capitol and Judge Edwin Crocker’s art gallery (now the Crocker Art Museum) in Sacramento were the only two buildings in the west to display these tiles.
+In an article dated November 28, 1873, the Sacramento Daily Union reported, “The advantages claimed for these tiles are that they are far more beautiful and from twenty to fifty per cent cheaper than marble; so durable that it is said they are ultimately cheaper than a common wooden flooring, having in England stood fifty years’ constant wear without any perceptible difference in their appearance.”

 Unfortunately, the tile did not withstand the 100 years’ worth of wear and tear on the rotunda floor.
 During the restoration, the original tile was removed and replaced with reproductions made from standard United States quarry tile.
 Workers installed the tiles that they salvaged from the original floor in the second floor staircase landing.

 Pietro Mezzara, California’s first major sculptor, created the statuary for the Capitol’s rooftop and pediment.
 Thirty figures, urns, and emblems adorned the Capitol in 1873.